 Debt Snowball Calculator Excel Spreadsheet

-Get Out Of Debt Fast By Using Our Excel Debt Snowball Calculator Template
+Get Out Of Debt Fast By Using Our Excel Debt Payoff Calculator Template

 Why Should I Use The Excel Debt Snowball Calculator?

+On your path to becoming debt free, you need to come up with a payoff plan that allows you to pay off debt quickly.
 Our Excel based debt snowball calculator allows you to quickly input all of your debt and determine which to pay off first.
-The reason it's called a "snowball" is because as you start paying off your debt accounts you then apply that money towards the rest of your debt.
+The reason it's called a "snowball" is, because as you paying off one of your debt accounts, you then use that same payment amount towards the debts with the highest interest rate.
+This is known as the rollover method, because instead of spending that extra money, you use it for debt reduction.
 You can start to see an impact within a few months, obviously this depends on aggressive you are.
+The accelerated debt payoff tool will allow you to payoff those high interest rate credit cards and put that money towards retirement.

 Why Is Our Debt Snowball Calculator Superior?

 Most of the credit card payoff calculators or debt snowball spreadsheets just have you paying off the debt with the lowest balance and moving on to the next.
+This is the approach Dave Ramsey recommends, but by not paying your highest interest rate debt off first you will pay more in interest.
 This is a BIG MISTAKE that could cost you $1,000's in extra interest.
 Looking at the example in the picture, you can just how big of an impact in the amount of interest you pay and how quickly you pay off your debt.
 With our debt snowball calculator, we'll tell you which debt to pay off first, while creating a customized plan that will minimize the amount you pay in interest.
 This excel worksheet was built for you to quickly and efficiently run 1000's of different "what if" scenarios with just the click of a button.

 Payoff Your Debt Has Never Been So Easy!
 Our Simple To Use Excel Debt Snowball Spreadsheet Does The Work For You!